James-Yu/LaTeX-Workshop/README.md

 ### Build on save?

 By default, the extension compiles the project upon saving any tex files.
 If you want to disable this feature, setting the configuration item `latex-workshop.latex.autoBuild.onSave.enabled` to `false` will do.

+### Synctex after build?

+When using the internal PDF viewer, you can make it automatically jump after build to the location pointed out by the tex file.
+If you want to enable this feature, setting the configuration item `latex-workshop.synctex.afterBuild.enabled` to `true` will do.

 ### Docker?